 National Catholic Schools Week 2015 will be held January 25 – 31.
 The theme is “Catholic Schools: Communities of Faith, Knowledge and Service.”

 The annual Catholic Schools Week celebration is a joint project of the National Catholic Educational Association (NCEA) and the United States Conference of Catholic Bishops (USCCB).
-This year marks the 40th anniversary of the week, established in 1974 to recognize Catholic education as a great gift to the Church and the nation.

 |Faith, Knowledge and Service: In Our Parish|